-Common Questions: How Many Exercises Should I Do Per Week to Build Muscle?
+Common Questions: How Much Exercise Should I Do Per Week to Build Muscle?

-Common Questions: How Many Exercises Should I Do Per Week to Build Muscle?
+Common Questions: How Much Exercise Should I Do Per Week to Build Muscle?

 While the answer varies for each person depending on goals, training age, and level of fitness, there are some facts that stay consistent no matter who you are.